Religious violence: Secular violence

+According to historian Thomas Howard, violence committed by secularist regimes against religious groups in the 20th century alone vastly outnumber the violence committed by religious entities in the early modern period.
+Secularist violence took many forms: forced abolition of long-standing religious practices, institutions, and holy days; confiscation and destruction of religious property or objects, requiring oaths of allegiance, censorship, secret-police surveillance, banning or dominating religious education, coercing believers into psychiatric institutions, travel bans and restrictions, public ridicule, desecrating the dead, promotion of anti-religious propaganda, punitive taxation, show trials, imprisonment, deportation, forced labor, reeducation camps, struggle sessions, torture, and execution.
+Secular violence is often a blind spot since Western narratives often display bias on secularism as being a somehow different than religion.

-Gender and sexuality scholar Janet Jakobsen writes, "just as religion and secularism are relationally defined terms—terms that depend on each other—so also the legitimization of violence through either religious or secular discourse is also relational".
+Gender and societies scholar Janet Jakobsen writes, "just as religion and secularism are relationally defined terms—terms that depend on each other—so also the legitimization of violence through either religious or secular discourse is also relational".
 She argues that the idea that "religion kills" is used to legitimate secular violence, and that, similarly, the idea that "secularism kills" is used to legitimate religious violence.
 According to John Carlson, critics who are skeptical of "religious violence" contend that excessive attention is often paid to acts of religious violence compared to acts of secular violence, and that this leads to a false essentializing of both religion as being prone to violence and the secular as being prone to peace.
 According to Janet Jakobsen, secularism and modern secular states are much more violent than religion, and modern secular states in particular are usually the source of most of the world's violence.
 Carlson states that by focusing on the destructive capacity of government, Jakobsen "essentializes another category — the secular state — even as she criticizes secular governments that essentialize religion's violent propensities".
-Tanner states that secular regimes and leaders have used violence to promote their own agendas.
-Violence committed by secular governments and people, including the anti-religious, have been documented including violence or persecutions focused on religious believers and those who believe in the supernatural in multiple regions notably such as in the Soviet Union, Cambodia, China,and Mexico.
-In the 20th century, estimates state that over 25 million Christians died from secular antireligious violence worldwide.
-Historian Andrew Holt estimates that 67 million to 100 million deaths from secular ideologies occurred in the 20th century alone and that such ideologies did not result in a decrease in violence.